 The Terry Fox Run - This is held in mid-September at locations across Canada, including Fort Smith.
 The run raises money for the Canadian Cancer Society.
 Run, walk, bike or blade the 5- to 10-kilometre route to support the cause.

 Rememberance Day service - This is held on November 11 at the Community Recreation Centre.
 The service includes hymns and readings, followed by a march to the cenotaph site where wreaths are laid.
 Later, the local Royal Canadian Legion hall hosts a hot lunch and refreshments.

 MAX Arts and Crafts Christmas Sale - With a focus on locally made, handcrafted arts and crafts you can find gems for all your loved ones among them outstanding works of photography, jewellery, quilting, weaving, and other fine arts and crafts.

-Tree Lighting Ceremony - Fort Smith lights up for Christmas with a tree lighting ceremony and colourful displays on local homes and businesses.
+Lighting Ceremony - Fort Smith lights up for Christmas with a lighting ceremony that includes colourful displays on local homes and businesses.